eanyanwu/ezeanyinabia.com/_posts/2019-07-27-operating-system-internals.md

 The Cons:
 - Voo-doo constants (term was created by John Ousterhout).
 What values should we pick for a time-slice for each queue?
 How many queues should we have?
 What should be the time allotment per-queue?
 What is the period `S` after which all jobs in the system move to the topmost queue?
 The questions go on...

-_Lottery Shcheduling_
+_Lottery Scheduling_

 Exaclty what it sounds like.
 We pick the next process to run at random with the added twist that we can assign "weights" to certain processes so they are more likely to be picked.

 The longer the processes run for the more "fair" this scheduling is as each process runs for exactly the proportion of time its weights corresponds to.
-These weights can be reffered to as "tickets".
+These weights can be referred to as "tickets".
 The more tickets a process has, the more likely it is to be picked when the scheduler is deciding what job to run next.

 The Pros:
 - Easy to understand.
 No voo-doo constants